Lori Loughlin Joked About Spending Money On Daughter’s College Before Admissions Scandal

-Lori Loughlin once joked about all the money she had spent on her daughter Olivia Jade’s education before it was revealed that she was one of many who were allegedly involved in the shocking college admissions scandal that has been making headlines.
+Lori Loughlin once joked about all the money she had spent on her daughter Olivia Jade’s education before it was revealed that she was one of many who was allegedly involved in the shocking college admissions scandal that has been making headlines.

 According to People Magazine, Lori Loughlin and her husband, fashion designer Mossimo Giannulli, were both indicted, along with about 50 others, including actress Felicity Huffman, for paying huge sums of money to bribe college coaches to lie about their children being recruited athletes, and test administrators to help them cheat on their admissions tests such as the ACT and SAT.